Customised meeting points for your key topics

 Meet the Experts

-As part of ‘Meet the Experts’, ISH offers the opportunity to exchange ideas with industry experts in specially set up networking areas in various halls, discuss the latest developments and strengthen strategic partnerships.
+As part of ‘Meet the Experts’, ISH offered the opportunity to exchange ideas with industry experts, discuss the latest developments and strengthen strategic partnerships

 Focus on Expertise: Leading associations at the ISH

-A diverse program of lectures and guided tours through the trade fair will be the focus of activities in hall 8.0 at booth F95.
-“Air as a vital ressource – healthy and hygienic”, “Cooling and heating – future-proof and efficient” and “Living space buildings – sustainable and safe” are the main topics at the joint booth of EVIA (European Ventilation Industry Association), FGK (Association of Air-Conditioning and Ventilation in Buildings), RLT-Herstellerverband (Association of Manufacturers of Air Handling Units), VDKF (Association of German Refrigeration and Air Conditioning Specialists) and VDMA Air Handling Technology.
-Visitors can expect three themed islands, where the five associations will provide insights on the above-mentioned areas of knowledge, answer questions and facilitate an exchange between experts.
-During the guided tours through the trade fair, participants will gain compact insights into the product innovations of several companies.
-The meeting and starting point is the trade fair booth F95 in hall 8.0.
+A diverse program of lectures and guided tours through the trade fair was the focus of activities in hall 8.0.
+“Air as a vital ressource – healthy and hygienic”, “Cooling and heating – future-proof and efficient” and “Living space buildings – sustainable and safe” were the main topics at the joint booth of EVIA (European Ventilation Industry Association), FGK (Association of Air-Conditioning and Ventilation in Buildings), RLT-Herstellerverband (Association of Manufacturers of Air Handling Units), VDKF (Association of German Refrigeration and Air Conditioning Specialists) and VDMA Air Handling Technology.
+Visitors could visit three themed islands, where the five associations provided insights on the above-mentioned areas of knowledge, answer questions and facilitate an exchange between experts.
+During the guided tours, participants gained compact insights into the product innovations of several companies.

-The Wood Energy umbrella organisation is made up of the Initiative Holzwärme and its eight member associations.
-An attractive special area of around 220 m² is available where industry, trade and forestry and agriculture can showcase high-tech solutions for the sustainable, clean and efficient use of wood energy.
+The Wood Energy umbrella organisation was made up of the Initiative Holzwärme and its eight member associations.
+An attractive special area of around 220 m² was available where industry, trade and forestry and agriculture showcased high-tech solutions for the sustainable, clean and efficient use of wood energy.

-At the centre of the special area, a speakers' corner and a lounge provide an opportunity for a professional exchange between experts from industry and trade on the one hand and the movers and shakers of the special area on the other.
-An attractive and highly topical programme of talks, keynote speeches and presentations by the partners of the special area will address the current political situation in Germany and Europe with relevance for wood energy.
+At the centre of the special area, a speakers' corner and a lounge provided an opportunity for a professional exchange between experts from industry and trade on the one hand and the movers and shakers of the special area on the other.
+An attractive and highly topical programme of talks, keynote speeches and presentations by the partners of the special area addressed the current political situation in Germany and Europe with relevance for wood energy.

-The debate will cover topics including the German parliamentary elections, which took place just three weeks earlier, and the impact of the newly installed EU Commission on the use of wood as a renewable energy source in Germany and Europe.
-In addition, the organisers will report on current technological trends, but also on political framework conditions, such as the GEG, the funding landscape and RED III, as well as Ecodesign.
+The debate covered topics including the German parliamentary elections and the impact of the newly installed EU Commission on the use of wood as a renewable energy source in Germany and Europe.
+In addition, the organisers reported on current technological trends, but also on political framework conditions, such as the GEG, the funding landscape and RED III, as well as Ecodesign.

-The Special Area is organised by the BDH and ZVSHK associations and the Initiative Holzwärme.
+The Special Area was organised by the BDH and ZVSHK associations and the Initiative Holzwärme.

 The exhibitors of the Special Area Wood Energy Experts